Thank you for visiting The ChildHealth Center, PA website!

 ALL children, from ages 6 months to 18 years, should receive a flu immunization, unless they have a significant allergy to eggs.

+We will offer two types of flu vaccine--the traditional shots and Flumist.
 Flu shots are approved for all individuals who are 6 months of age and older, unless they are allergic to eggs or have had a life-threatening reaction to previous influenza vaccinations.
 The vaccine should be given on a day when a child is well and is NOT ill with fever or wheezing.
-We will use our supply of single dose vaccines, which do not contain preservative, first.
-Once that supply is depleted, we will switch to multi-use vials which contain a very small amount of preservative.
-There is no medical evidence that preservatives cause any problem at all, and specifically have no link to autism.

-We do have a limited supply of Flumist, which is a live vaccine that is administered by squirting a small amount of solution into each nostril.
-Some research has shown that Flumist may work better than the flu shot, and it may provide protection longer into the season.
+Flumist is a live vaccine that is administered by squirting a small amount of solution into each nostril.
+THE CDC JUST RECENTLY RECOMMENDED THAT ELIGIBLE CHILDREN BETWEEN 2 AND 8 YEARS OF AGE RECEIVE THE FLUMIST OVER THE FLU SHOT BECAUSE IT PROVIDES BETTER IMMUNITY AGAINST THE FLU VIRUS!
 In order to receive Flumist, children must be at least 24 months of age, and have no allergy to eggs, gentamicin, gelatin or arginine.
 Also, people should not receive Flumist if they have a history of life-threatening reactions to previous influenza vaccinations, receive aspirin or aspirin-containing therapy, or have a diagnosis of asthma, heart disease, diabetes, kidney or metabolic disease or immunodeficiency.
 Click here for a link to the Flumist website for more information.